redhat-cop/openshift-migration-best-practices/planning.md

 #### Storage

-* An intermediate object storage is required to act as a replication repository for the CAM tool to migrate data
+* MTC requires an intermediate object storage as a replication repository.
-* Source and target clusters must have full access to the replication repository
+* Source and target clusters must have full access to the replication repository.
-* Create a migration plan to copy or move the data
 * TBD: Velero does not over-write objects in source environment.
 Link to Velero documentation.

 ### OpenShift 4

 The following considerations apply to the OpenShift 4 target environment:

-* Creating namespaces before migration is problematic because it can cause quotas to change.
+* Creating namespaces before migration might cause quota changes.

 ## Migration strategies
 This section describes migration strategies for stateless applications.

+Each migration strategy has the following attributes:

+* Applications are deployed on the 4.x cluster.
+* If necessary, the 4.x router default certificate includes the 3.x wildcard SAN.
+* Each application adds an additional route with the 3.x host name.

 ### "Big Bang" migration

-* Applications are deployed in the 4.x cluster.
-* If necessary, the 4.x router default certificate includes the 3.x wildcard SAN.
-* Each application adds an additional route with the 3.x hostname.
-* At migration, the 3.x wildcard DNS record is changed to point to the 4.x router VIP.
+At migration, the 3.x wildcard DNS record is changed to point to the 4.x router virtual IP address (VIP).

 ![BigBang](https://github.com/redhat-cop/openshift-migration-best-practices/raw/master/images/migration-strategy-bigbang.png)

 ### Individual migration

-* Applications are deployed in the 4.x cluster
-* If necessary, the 4.x router default certificate includes the 3.x wildcard SAN.
-* Each application adds an additional route with the 3.x hostname.
-* Optional: The route with the 3.x hostname contains an appropriate certificate.
+* Optional: The route with the 3.x host name contains an appropriate certificate.

-For each app, at migration time, a new record is created with the app 3.x fqdn/hostname pointing to the 4.x router VIP.
-This will take precedence over the 3.x wildcard DNS record.
+At migration, a new record is created for each application with the 3.x FQDN/host name pointing to the 4.x router VIP.
+This record takes precedence over the 3.x wildcard DNS record.

 ![Individual](https://github.com/redhat-cop/openshift-migration-best-practices/raw/master/images/migration-strategy-individual.png)

-### Individual canary-release-style migration
+### Individual, canary-style migration

-* Applications are deployed in the 4.x cluster
-* If necessary, the 4.x router default certificate includes the 3.x wildcard SAN.
-* Each application adds an additional route with the 3.x hostname.
-* Optional: The route with the 3.x hostname contains an appropriate certificate.
+* Optional: The route with the 3.x host name contains an appropriate certificate.

-A per app VIP/proxy is created with two backends: the 3.x router VIP and the 4.x router VIP.
+A VIP/proxy with two backends, the 3.x router VIP and the 4.x router VIP, is created for each application.

-For each app, at migration time, a new record is created with the app 3.x fqdn/hostname pointing to the VIP/proxy.
-This will take precedence over the 3.x wildcard DNS record.
+At migration, a new record is created for each application with the 3.x FQDN/host name pointing to the VIP/proxy.
+This record takes precedence over the 3.x wildcard DNS record.

-The proxy entry for that app is configured to route X% of the traffic to the 3.x router VIP and (100-X)% of the traffic to 4.x VIP.
+The proxy entry for the application is configured to route `X`% of the traffic to the 3.x router VIP and (100-`X`)% of the traffic to the 4.x VIP.

-X is gradually moved from 100 to 0.
+`X` is gradually moved from `100` to `0`.

 ![Canary](https://github.com/redhat-cop/openshift-migration-best-practices/raw/master/images/migration-strategy-canary.png)

-### Individual audience-based migration
+### Individual, audience-based migration

-* Applications are deployed in the 4.x cluster
-* If necessary, the 4.x router default certificate includes the 3.x wildcard SAN.
-* Each application adds an additional route with the 3.x hostname.
-* Optional: The route with the 3.x hostname contains an appropriate certificate.
+* Optional: The route with the 3.x host name contains an appropriate certificate.

-A per app VIP/proxy is created with two backends: the 3.x router VIP and the 4.x router VIP.
+A VIP/proxy with two backends, the 3.x router VIP and the 4.x router VIP, is created for each application.

-For each app, at migration time, a new record is created with the app 3.x fqdn/hostname pointing to the VIP/proxy.
-This will take precedence over the 3.x wildcard DNS record.
+At migration, a new record is created for each application with the 3.x FQDN/host name pointing to the VIP/proxy.
+This record takes precedence over the 3.x wildcard DNS record.

-The proxy entry for that app is configured to route traffic matching a given header pattern (e.g.: test customers) of the traffic to the 4.x router VIP and the rest of the traffic to 3.x VIP.
-More and more cohorts of customers are moved to the 4.x VIP through waves, until all the customers are on the 4.x VIP.
+The proxy entry for the application is configured to route traffic matching a given header pattern, for example, test customers, to the 4.x router VIP and the rest of the traffic to the 3.x VIP.

+Traffic is moved to the 4.x VIP in waves until all the traffic is on the 4.x VIP.

 ![Audience](https://github.com/redhat-cop/openshift-migration-best-practices/raw/master/images/migration-strategy-audience.png)